 Just like selling a house, first impressions count.
 Put yourself in your buyer’s shoes, does your business have ‘kerb appeal?’
 It might sound obvious but keep your premises in good order, stock levels up and the business records up to date.

-Work closely with your professional advisers to identify potential value issues in your business so that they can be addressed in good time so that they don’t become value destroyers and undo all those years of hard work and personal sacrifice.
-If issues can’t be fixed then come up with solutions on how to deal with them rather than present problems to a buyer.
+Work closely with your professional advisors to identify potential value issues in your business so that they can be addressed in good time so that they don’t become value destroyers and undo all those years of hard work and personal sacrifice.
+If issues can’t be fixed, then come up with solutions on how to deal with them rather than present problems to a buyer.
 Whatever you do, don’t go into the sale process if you have outstanding problems in the business.
 Your business should have tidied up any issues before you begin, and make sure they are tidied and not pending.
 A buyer doesn’t want to inherit someone else’s problems.

 This is where ‘vendor due diligence’ really can make a big difference to the outcome of the sale process.
 This is a process where a specialist corporate finance accountant and lawyer produces an in-depth report on the financial and legal health of the business to prospective buyers which will provide an independent view of the business encompassing its performance and prospects.
 It aims to address the concerns that may be relevant to even the most demanding buyer and provides business owners with greater control over the sale process and the timing of the sale which can help secure a higher price for the business.
 It can also help the process run more smoothly as it can remove the requirement for a buyer to have substantial access to the business to do their own due diligence work as they will be able to rely on the vendor due diligence report.